 NIH defines a ‘foreign component’ as the performance of any significant element or segment of the project outside the United States either by the grantee or by a researcher employed by a foreign institution, whether or not grant funds are expended.
 Activities that would meet this definition could include the following.

-For more information, please see Foreign Interference and Reminders of NIH Policies on Other Support and on Policies related to Financial Conflicts of Interest and Foreign Components.
+For more information, please see Foreign Interference and Updated NIH Policy on Foreign Subawards.

 Department of Defense (DoD)